Add Heading Blocks with Anchor Targets in Wagtail

 The Block Code

-Here we create the block model and set field types, defaults, labels etc..
+Here, we'll create the block model and set field types, defaults, labels etc..

-• Because this block could be used as child block of another StructBlock, where the required attribute may be True or False, and where we may want to set different defaults for heading size and alignment, we declare the child blocks as local variables rather than fixed class attributes.
+• Because this block could be used as child block of another StructBlock where the required attribute may be True or False, and where we may want to set different defaults for heading size and alignment, we can declare the child blocks as local variables rather than fixed class attributes.
 The use of local_blocks for this purpose is described in more detail in this article.

 • Set the defaults to values suitable for your site.